 This is a feature of COM which is used by R's COM services.
-While just a single interface (IStatConnector-excerpts from the interface definition are shown in section 3.1)-is defined, which will then provide any COM client with the possibility to access R's data and functionality, different implementations have been created for different applications.
+While just a single interface (IStatConnector-excerpts from the interface definition are shown in section 4.1)-is defined, which will then provide any COM client with the possibility to access R's data and functionality, different implementations have been created for different applications.
+Both implementations provide R's functionality through IStatConnector as the common interface.
+In the first implementation, the R window is not shown and computing is done by an invisible R. The second implementation allows user interaction with R while at the same time providing the computational engine to a client application.

-As said before, the client application programs against the object's interface, and it is up to the client application, which implementation-which COM server-to choose then.
-The concrete implementation of the interface to be used is identified by its class id.
+As said before, the client application programs against the object's interface, and it is up to the client application, which implementation-which COM server to choose then.
+The specific implementation of the interface to be used is identified by its class id.
 This is a unique identifier associated with every single COM object.
-In addition to the class id, which is unique, but not really an identifier in a human-readable form, every COM server is also identified by a so-called program id, which is a string and can easily be remembered by the programmer.
+In addition to the class id, which is unique, but not really an identifier in a humanreadable form, every COM server is also identified by a so-called program id, which is a string and can easily be remembered by the programmer.

-On the one hand, there is a stand-alone COM server, which has already proven successful in many applications (e.g. see [5]).
+On the one hand, there is a stand-alone COM server, which has already proven successful in many applications (e.g., see Ripley and Ripley (2001)).
 It is provided as an add-on package to R for Windows and has to be installed separately.
-This implementation is available from CRAN at http://cran.r-project.org/contrib/extra/dcom/ and can provide full integration of R into a custom application.
+This implementation is available from CRAN at http://cran.r-project.org/contrib/ extra/dcom/ and can provide full integration of R into a custom application.
+Some examples of specific applications of this COM server I know of are: